jaiprashanth99x/hacktitude_2023.github.io/challenge-5.md

 # Challenge 5 - Search For Groups With Keyword and Create New Groups

+#### Please refer to the sub module Colab Hub for Challenge 1 to Challenge 4

-In this challenge you have to complete the two features found at the Join Groups page of Collab Hub
+In this challenge you have to complete the two features found at the Join Groups page of Colab Hub

 <p align="center">
   <img src="./images/13a.png" width="700px">